Nagelfar/Phonebook-Kata/Readme.md

         - Return a list of lexical sorted entries from the phone book Support skip & limit parameters

+## Remarks

 The Kata implementation started in the Salzburg Software Craftmanship Meetup Group with the following rules:

 - Write the phone book with immutable data structures
 - Mutate the state at the last responsible moment

+Additional remarks:

+- Parsing the arguments manually was chosen explicitly over using a framework.
+- To get a cli-version of Elm the main part of the `create-cli.js` script was taken from <https://github.com/dillonkearns/elm-cli-options-parser/blob/master/examples/create-cli.js>
+- There is no proper logging in place
+- Implementation efficiency was not a goal

 ## Examples 1